usnistgov/fipy/docs/source/SOLVERS.rst

 Different solver suites take different approaches to testing convergence.
 We endeavor to harmonize this behavior by allowing the strings in the "criterion" column to be passed as an argument when instantiating a :class:`~fipy.solvers.solver.Solver`.

-.. note:: PyAMG_ is a set of preconditioners applied on top of SciPy_, so is not explicitly included in the following tables.
+Convergence is detected if ``residual < tolerance * scale``.

 .. raw:: latex